1) What do "M", "NGC", "NIC", etc., stand for?

 The numbers are not astronomical catalog numbers!
 Anytime where the file name is an astronomical catalog number I included the catalog, e.g., M81 or NGC1512.

-In Roman Catholic translations, the final book of the New Testament is titled "Apocalypse".
+In Roman Catholic translations, the final book of the New Testament is titled "Apocalypse", from the Greek word for "revelation".
 In Protestant and Messianic Jewish translations it is titled "Revelation".
 The contents are the same.
 I listed the scripture cites both ways so they can be found either way on search engines.

 Theologically, there is no connection.
 Mainly, an image just happened to bring to my mind a particular verse.
 Sometimes I searched for words like 'star' or 'heavens' and when I found an interesting verse I looked for an image that seemed to fit it.
 In other cases, I just picked an important verse even though there is no connection to the image.